umhello2020/Web-api-quiz/README.md

 Being able to explain the code to my colleagues and work through it with them has really helped me to grasp a better understanding of how everything works together.
 Even though this is a basic project, I hope that all other baby developers will rejoice with me.

-## Deplyed Link
+## Deployed Link
-FIND THE LINK TO THE DEPLOYED SITE HERE--
+FIND THE LINK TO THE DEPLOYED SITE HERE-- https://umhello2020.github.io/Web-api-quiz/

 ## Visuals